Game-Dev-Network/GDN-Lab/README.md

 # GDN Code Gift

-This is a project to share code snippets for a variety of game engines freely to developers.
-Each snippet has its own license, so please be careful of that.
+This is a project to share code snippets and projects for a variety of game engines freely to developers.
+Each has its own license, so please be careful of that.

 ## Project Licenses